kvasir-io/Kvasir/tutorial.md

  - add the subfolder Lib from this repository to your include paths (-I directive in GCC)
  - set your compilers dialect to C++11 (-std=c++11 directive in GCC)
  - include the corresponding chip file for the chip you are using (eg. for MKL27Z256xxx include the file "Chip/MKL27Z4.hpp")
- - now your ready to use Kvasir
+ - now you are ready to use Kvasir

 ##Lpcxpresso
  - clone repository to a folder of your choice (lets call it [root])